Kids can make these Glittered Heart Valentines Ornaments, using our easy clay dough recipe, to give as gifts or to

 White clay dough is amazing.
 It’s really easy to make with just two ingredients: baking soda and corn starch.

-We’ve used the dough and this same process to make glittered cookie cutter ornaments and glittered fall leaf ornaments, and the other day, I realized it would be great for making Valentines ornaments too.
+We’ve used this dough to make Christmas ornaments and glittered fall leaf ornaments, and we’ve painted it to make gorgeous Easter ornaments.
+The other day, I realized it would be great for making Valentines ornaments too.

 We’ve been on a real glitter kick lately so that’s what we’ve chosen to decorate our Valentines ornaments with.

 An alternative to glitter would be to press beads and gems into the clay, like we did with our toddler-made clay dough ornaments.
 You could also paint your ornaments with tempera or acrylic paint.

 Another option would be to leave your ornaments white and write Valentines messages on them with Sharpie markers.